2015 CONCURRENT EXHIBITIONS

 Review Process and Selection Criteria

-A committee including NCECA’s Exhibitions Director, On-Site Conference Liaison and one or more recognized experts from the conference region will review and select CIE proposals.
+A committee including NCECA’s Exhibitions Director, On-Site Conference Liaison and one or more recognized experts from the conference region will review and select CE proposals.
 NCECA’s Onsite Conference Liaisons work to match approved proposals with potential host venues.
 Criteria for selection will include the following:

 - Quality of work samples and cohesiveness of the exhibition’s rationale will be the primary determining factors in the selection of proposals.

 - Proposals that address the conference theme in meaningful and innovative ways will be highly considered.

 - Solo and group exhibitions will be considered.

 - Exhibitions featuring more than one artist may have the best chance of being selected through this process.